Locations

 Business Growth and Volume Expansion:

-This growth might come from hiring, M&A, or expansion into new regions – but the result is the same: more employees processed, more cost.
+This growth might come from hiring, M&A, or expansion into new regions, but the result is the same: more employees processed, resulting in higher costs.

-Similarly, engines licensed by transaction volume (orders, invoices, etc.) will see cost increases as business throughput grows.
+Similarly, engines licensed by transaction volume (such as orders or invoices) will experience cost increases as business throughput increases.

-A retailer using SAP Global Trade Services (licensed for several trade documents) will incur higher fees as its import/export transactions increase yearly.
+A retailer using SAP Global Trade Services (licensed for several trade documents) will incur higher fees as its import and export transactions increase annually.

-Even success stories like doubling sales revenue can trigger higher costs if an engine is tied to revenue or sales volumes (for instance, SAP’s Incentive Administration or certain CRM sales engines might scale with revenue or number of sales transactions).
+Even success stories, such as doubling sales revenue, can trigger higher costs if an engine is tied to revenue or sales volumes (for instance, SAP’s Incentive Administration or certain CRM sales engines might scale with revenue or the number of sales transactions).

 To manage this, organizations should incorporate license scaling into their growth forecasts.
 If your strategy calls for doubling business volume in 3 years, proactively model what that means for SAP engine licenses, and ideally negotiate pricing or tiered increases in advance.